 The Muse published an article on why startups must hire lawyers, and note that getting legal aid is crucial for all businesses in their early stages.
 The main reason is that the right expertise helps ensure that all legal requirements (e.g., tax and copyright matters, legalities when it comes to hiring staff) are covered, thus giving you confidence and peace of mind to proceed with your business plan.

 In addition, getting help from lawyers can help your startup grow.
-A feature on attorney recruiting by Special Counsel explains how hiring legal expertise can help a company evolve.
 They will be able to provide advice on future business proposals and help your startup avoid any pitfalls that commonly derail young businesses.

 TAKE YOUR TIME AND BE THOROUGH

 A vital part of getting legal aid is hiring the right lawyers.
 Strategy+Business points out that some startups rush the hiring process which can end up being counterintuitive.
 This is mainly because it can lead to companies acquiring lawyers that aren’t used to working with startups.

 Many lawyers are too often fixated on preventing potential losses that they fail to see opportunities for possible growth.
 Therefore, they become choke points that hold down the startup rather than lift it up.

 Every startup requires legal advice on different areas of business.
 They can be hiring practices, taxation procedures, or intellectual property requirements.
 It is best to find out which area of your business needs, or will need, the most legal aid and target a lawyer that specializes in that subject.
 Hiring a lawyer on a case-to-case basis rather than on a retainer is a more cost-effective approach.

 KNOW THE FEES AND KEEP THEM IN CONTROL